 Wrigley isn’t the first brand to get upset about a cannabis brand riffing on their product names.
 The cannabis industry is full of strains that cleverly play off existing words and phrases to describe their products.

-For example, the adhesives company Gorilla Glue successfully sued and reached a settlement with Nevada-based GG Strains over the branding of their “Gorilla Glue” strain, with is why those genetics are now simply referred to as GG#4 or GG4.
+For example, the adhesives company Gorilla Glue successfully sued and reached a settlement with Nevada-based GG Strains over the use of the name “Gorilla Glue” for their strain, which is why those genetics are now simply referred to as GG#4 or GG4.

-Likewise, Girl Scouts of America have taken issue with the promotion of cannabis products that feature their core fundraising product’s likeness in “Girl Scout Cookies,” which is now more commonly referred to simply as the acronym “GSC,” similar to how “Gorilla Glue” became “GG#4”.
+Likewise, Girl Scouts of America has taken issue with the promotion of cannabis products that feature their core fundraising product’s likeness in “Girl Scout Cookies,” which is now more commonly referred to simply as the acronym “GSC,” similar to how “Gorilla Glue” became “GG#4.

-At the end of 2023 the French Laundry Restaurant Corporation in Los Angeles sent a cease and desist to CA-based Maven Genetics because they also had a strain named “French Laundry”, forcing them to change it to the strain “Formerly Known As French Laundry“..
+At the end of 2023, the French Laundry Restaurant Corporation in Los Angeles sent a cease to CA-based Maven Genetics because they also had a strain named “French Laundry”, forcing them to change it to the strain “Formerly Known As French Laundry“.

 A Sticky Situation Arises

-Trademark laws exist for a reason, and it’ll be interesting to see how these types of lawsuits play out in coming years, given the rising star power of cannabis brands but heads with established confectionary and snack brands.
+Trademark laws exist for a reason, and it’ll be interesting to see how these types of lawsuits play out in the coming years, given the rising star power of cannabis brands and the head-to-head competition with established confectionery and snack brands.

 It all seems like a bit of a wasted opportunity, as I find it hard to believe that someone entering a legal dispensary (age-restricted, ID required to purchase) would accidentally or unknowingly confuse a few ounces of dried plant matter with the shiny hard candies whose namesake they riffed off.